rercek/Q_sensor-review/README.md

 ![Other sensors Humdity Range](./images/Other%20sensors%20Humidty%20Range.png)

-**Since the humidity of other sensors are closed enough, the mean humidity of these sensors will be used as the real room humidity (ground truth).**
+**Since the humidities of other sensors are closed enough, the mean humidity of these sensors will be used as the real room humidity (ground truth).**

 Additionally, in order to reduce the number of sensors to be analyzed, the average humidity of each sensor family will be used.
 The following figures illustrate this analysis using average humidity values.

 ![Mean mumidites analysis](./images/Humidities%20offset.png)

-**A bias of ~8% (mean/median values) of both humidity sensors in the Q_sensors compared to other sensor is present.**
+**A bias of ~8% (mean/median values) of both humidity sensors in the Q_sensors compared to other sensors is present.**

-**Since the relative humidity depends on the room temperature, this bias is probably linked to the temperature one which was for these sensors (AHT20 & SDC40) nearly the same (+/-3-4°C).
-The [following analysis](./src/analyze.ipynb) seems to prove this hypothesis by computing the absolute humidity ((k)g/m³) from the relative humidity (%) and temperature (K) (based on this [source](https://www.omnicalculator.com/physics/absolute-humidity)) where the mean absolute humidty for AHT20, SDC40 and other sensors family are very close.**
+**Since the relative humidity depends on the room temperature, this bias is probably linked to the temperature one which was for these sensors (AHT20 & SDC40) nearly the same (+/- 4°C).
+The [following analysis](./src/analyze.ipynb) seems to prove this hypothesis by computing the absolute humidity ((k)g/m³) from the relative humidity (%) and temperature (K) (based on this [source](https://www.omnicalculator.com/physics/absolute-humidity)) where the mean absolute humidities of AHT20, SDC40 and other sensors are very close.**

 ### CO2